nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 ECC driver configurations
 =========================

-You can use the Kconfig options in the following table for fine-grained control over which drivers provide ECC support:
+You can use the following Kconfig options for fine-grained control over which drivers provide ECC support:

 +-----------------------+--------------------------------------------------------------------------+---------------------------------------------------------------------------+
 | ECC algorithm         | nrf_cc3xx driver support                                                 | nrf_oberon driver support                                                 |